-For official withdrawals, the date of determination is the date the student notifies the school of his/her withdrawal.
+The official withdrawal date and date of determination will be the date the school receives notification of the withdrawal.

 For a student who fails to return from a leave of absence, the determination date will be the day he/she was to resume attendance, unless the student has notified the school of the intent not to return.
 In these cases, the date of determination is the date the school was notified.
 A student withdrawn from a program, for any reason, is considered to be no longer enrolled.

-A withdrawn student visiting the school, for any reason, must seek approval of appropriate school personnel before visiting any PTC-controlled property and must always sign in at the visitors desk upon arrival.
+A withdrawn student visiting the school, for any reason, must seek approval of appropriate school personnel before visiting any PTC-controlled property and must always sign in at the visitors' desk upon arrival.